Skip to content

 Each product should be able to ship to at least one zone.

-If you’re using rates from other sources - such as Shopify, BigCommerce, or another third-party rate calculator - alongside Intuitive Shipping, products with ‘restricted’ zones selected won’t be blocked from receiving rates from those other sources.
-Intuitive Shipping cannot block or override rates provided by your eCommerce platform or any third-party service.
+If you have rates from other sources, such as Shopify, BigCommerce, or another third-party rate calculator, that appear alongside rates from Intuitive Shipping, products restricted from certain zones will not be blocked from receiving rates from those other sources.

 1. Enter the product’s custom shipping cost for one or more zones.